yilingchung/yilingchung.github.io/_pages/about.md

 I am a research associate at [The Alan Turing Institute](https://www.turing.ac.uk/), working on online safety and potential interventions.
 Recently I defended my PhD from the [Department of Information Engineering and Computer Science](https://iecs.unitn.it/), the University of Trento.
 During my PhD study, I was affiliated with the [NLP Research Unit](https://ict.fbk.eu/units/nlp/) at Fondazione Bruno Kessler (FBK), under the supervision of [Marco Guerini](http://www.marcoguerini.eu/).

 My main research focuses on addressing online hate through counter speech generation, with an emphasis on multilinguality and knowledge injection to increase the informativeness in the generation.
-I am interested in applying machine learning techniques and social network analysis to help understand dynamics of hate and misinformation, and develop applications to help tackle online harm.
-I am also interested in research areas such as multilinguality, cross-linguality, low resource natural language processing, psychology, and AI for social good.
+I am interested in applying machine learning techniques and social network analysis to help understand dynamics of hate and misinformation, and develop applications to tackle online harm.
+I am also interested in research areas such as multilinguality, low resource natural language processing, semantics, psychology, and AI for social good.

 Publications